jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

       with self.assertRaises(AttributeError):
           src.exceptions.does_not_exist

-the terminal shows passing tests
+and the terminal shows passing tests

 ----